A Reason to Live, a Reason to Die: Release

-A Reason to Live, A Reason to Die was released in Italy on 27 October 1972 in Italy where it was distributed by Cidif.
+A Reason to Live, A Reason to Die was released on 27 October 1972 in Italy where it was distributed by Cidif.
 The film had a domestic gross of 1,960,071,000 Italian lire.
 The film was later released on 27 December 1972 in West Germany, 6 August 1973 in Spain, and 29 May 1974 in France.
-It received a released in the United States 1974 August 28.
+It received a release in the United States 1974 August 28.

 Reception

 In his investigation of narrative structures in Spaghetti Western films, Fridlund discusses A Reason to Live, a Reason to Die mostly in terms of the "infiltrator" plot introduced in A Fistful of Dollars, where the Man With No Name joins a gang with hidden agendas of his own.
 Eli is an infiltrator entering the fort and piling one false motive on top of the other to cover his true intentions.
 In fact, the same goes for Pembroke - pitting his rather involuntary companions against the Confederates with a false monetary motive beside the official, to re-conquer Ft Holman for the Union, while his real hidden motive is vengeance.